By the end of this section, you should be able to:

 Next, she placed a Black Panther bumper sticker on each car.
 That sticker, a representation of a social value, was the independent variable.
 In the 1970s, the Black Panthers were a revolutionary group actively fighting racism.
 Heussenstamm asked the students to follow their normal driving patterns.
 She wanted to see whether seeming support for the Black Panthers would change how these good drivers were treated by the police patrolling the highways.
 The dependent variable would be the number of traffic stops/citations.

 The first arrest, for an incorrect lane change, was made two hours after the experiment began.
 One participant was pulled over three times in three days.
 He quit the study.
 After seventeen days, the fifteen drivers had collected a total of thirty-three traffic citations.
-The experiment was halted.
+The research was halted.
 The funding to pay traffic fines had run out, and so had the enthusiasm of the participants (Heussenstamm, 1971).

 Secondary Data Analysis